The Shepherd Centre now provides a range of school age services in NDIS areas.

 A specialised package of services provided by a team of experienced professionals in paediatric hearing loss including Speech Pathologists, Paediatric Audiologists and Child & Family Counsellors working in partnership with families.
 Includes an annual Family Goal Setting Meeting with the family and team, an annual standardised formal communication development assessment and diagnostic sessions based on individualised clinical goals set to support the achievement of the goals identified by the family.
 Sessions are held with one or a number of team members dependent on need, goals and individual requirements.
 The team also work in collaboration with the child’s health providers and educators for a holistic approach to their development in all education and intervention settings.

 The Shepherd Centre is proud to offer a range of Quality Teaching Council (QTC) Registered Professional Development workshops, accredited by the NSW Education Standards Authority (NESA), ACT Teacher Quality Institute (TQI) and internationally with the Alexander Graham Bell Academy.
 Our aim is to equip teachers and other professionals working with young people with hearing loss with the necessary knowledge and practical skills required to assist children with hearing loss to develop clear, age-appropriate speech, language and social skills through listening, in a variety of educational settings.
-For more details on how your child can be supported in the classroom environment, click here.

 This package is recommended for children going through device evaluation and not accessing a package program.
 The First Sounds package provides a child and their family with a core communication assessment, two family meetings with the team, four evaluation sessions, 12 post-device/implantation habilitation sessions and two consultation sessions with the Child and Family Counsellor.
 This is to support the child with hearing loss to ensure they are using the most appropriate hearing devices that provide them with optimal levels of access to sound to develop their communication skills.

 We welcome all of our families to stay in contact with us and other families that have come through our services by joining our Beyond Sound Alumni Club.
 The Club offers a range of opportunities to network and learn from each other as well as access to professional development, community activities, mentoring and regular events.
-For more information on Beyond Sound click here.

 This short workshop is designed for carers and extended family members of children with any degree of permanent hearing loss, to understand hearing, the impact of hearing loss, how to support the development of communication and to facilitate participation and inclusion in their local context, community and everyday life.
 Developing the capacity and resilience of family members through education and knowledge on the specific needs of the child who they’re connected with.
 The program supports and empowers parents and carers in their child’s everyday learning potential.
 Both parents can attend at no additional cost with at least one funded extended family member.